Presents...

 reefers still used in 1968?"; "I model Wabash in the steam era, is this PRR boxcar with the 'shadow keystone' logo in my

 era?"
-We have assembled this chronological list of important events in railroading to address questions such as these.
-The list
+We have assembled this chronological list of important events in railroading since 1945 to address questions such

-is split into three groups, Locomotives, Rolling Stock, and Flags.
-Locomotives includes dieselization and major changes
+as these.
+The list is split into three groups, Locomotives, Rolling Stock, and Flags.
+Locomotives includes dieselization and major

-to paint schemes, locomotive introductions, and when electric operations ended on major lines.
+changes to paint schemes, locomotive introductions, and when electric operations ended on major lines.
 Rolling Stock includes changes in

 standards, operations and designs, and major changes in painting styles.
 Flags addresses railroad company mergers, spinoffs,